imandel/vanity/README.md

 ## TODO
 - [x] end region on region play (shift click) with timingsrc
 - [x] jump to next region
-- [ ] views css is driving me crazy
+- [ ] additional views css is driving me crazy
+- [ ] UX logix for locked tags?
+- [x] mute buttons for additional views
+- [ ] mute all others
 - [ ] fix tagbox for timingsrc
 - [ ] errors on firefox for vtt files
 - [ ] keyboard shprtcuts for timestep